MarcosGrossi/Modeling-Equity-Premium-with-Two-State-and-Three-State-Markov-Chains/README.md

-# Modeling Equity Premium with Two-State and Three-State Markov Chains
+# Price Modeling under Two-State and Three-State Markov Chains

 This Python project investigates the dynamics of the equity premium by modeling the economy using two-state and three-state Markov chains.
 It calibrates state-dependent parameters and solves the investor’s Euler equations to determine the mean equity premium under different economic scenarios, including the presence of rare disasters.